Chicken Fajita Soup – A creamy soup with all the flavor and fixings you love in a classic fajita! Ready to eat in just 30 minutes!

 So this fajita-inspired soup?
 It’s really really good.
 I love how creamy it is.
 The cream cheese in it pairs so well with the peppers and veggies and fajita spices, and just balances out the whole delicious experience.
 When it’s stormy and snowy and I don’t want to leave the house, comfort food is always on the menu and this soup lets me get my Mexican comfort food cravings satisfied, soup-style.
 This Chicken Fajita Soup is so easy to customize too!
 Don’t love corn?
 Leave it out.
 In the mood for something crunchy?
 Throw some tortilla chips on top.
 Dying for something with a little kick??
 Add some jalapeños!
 See?
 You need this soup.
 It was made for you.

-- 3 boneless skinless chicken breasts, pounded to 1 inch thickness and chopped into 1.5 inch pieces + salt and pepper to taste
+- 3 3 boneless skinless chicken breasts - pounded to 1 inch thickness and chopped into 1 ½ inch pieces

 - 2 teaspoons oil